Small-Fish-Dev/small-fish-dev.github.io/src/blogs/2024_transparency.md

 ---
 title: 'Small Fish 2024 Transparency Report'
-thumbnail: 'placeholder.png'
+thumbnail: 'thumbnail.jpg'
 date: '2025-01-01'
-description: 'A look back at what Small Fish did in 2024, what was happening behind the scenes, and what to look forward to'
+description: 'A look back at what Small Fish did in 2024 and what to look forward to.'
 publisher: 'ubre'
 published: true
 ---

-**[IMAGE HERE]**

 --**Happy New Year, everyone!**--
 --